Learning Home Catalog Composer

 Introduction

 This lesson introduces the basic framework of , including the description of quantum states as vectors with complex number entries, measurements that allow classical information to be extracted from quantum states, and operations on quantum states that are described by unitary matrices.
 We will restrict our attention in this lesson to the comparatively simple setting in which a single system is considered in isolation.
-In the next lesson, we will expand our view to multiple systems, which can interact with one another and be correlated, for instance.
+In the next lesson, we'll expand our view to multiple systems, which can interact with one another and be correlated.

-A more general, and ultimately more powerful description of quantum information, in which quantum states are represented by density matrices, will be introduced in a later lesson.
+A more general, and ultimately more powerful description of quantum information, in which quantum states are represented by density matrices, is introduced in the General formulation of quantum information course, which is the third course in the Understanding Quantum Information and Computation series.
 The density matrix description is essential to the study of quantum information, for several reasons.
-As examples, they can be used to model the effects of on quantum computations, or the state of one piece of an entangled pair.
+As examples, it can be used to model the effects of on quantum computations, or the state of one piece of an entangled pair.
 More generally, density matrices serve as a mathematical basis for quantum information theory and quantum cryptography, and are quite beautiful from a mathematical perspective.
-For these reasons, we encourage you to learn more about it when the time is right, but for now our focus will be on the simpler description of quantum information.
+For these reasons, you are encouraged you to learn more about it when the time is right, but for now our focus will be on the simpler description of quantum information.

 Pre-course Survey